aveekgg/getsocialproof/replit.md

 # Overview

 RoomReel Challenge is a mobile-first React web application that allows students to record guided video content about their housing experience.
-The app gamifies content creation through step-by-step challenges, rewarding users with points and prizes for completing video recording tasks.
-Students can select from predefined challenges (like room tours or day-in-life documentation), record multiple short video clips following prompts, and receive randomized rewards upon completion.
+The app gamifies content creation through a 5-day challenge timeline system, where new challenges unlock daily.
+Students record multiple short video clips following prompts and receive randomized rewards with varying rarity levels upon completion.
+The timeline creates urgency and engagement by spreading challenges across 5 days with increasing point values.

 # User Preferences